kubermatic/docs/content/kubermatic/master/operation/debugging/_index.en.md

 ## Debugging

-### Check if the Kubermatic components are running
+### Check if the Kubermatic Components Are Running

 1. Check on the kubermatic-pods by issuing a `kubectl get pod -n kubermatic`
 1. If any of them is not running, execute `kubectl logs -n kubermatic $PODNAME` to find out the issue